 Director of Organizational Development and Central Mass Programs

 Brenda Vezina has served as Director of the Central MA Recovery Learning Community for the past seven years, following her 10 years as Director of the Tradewinds Clubhouse in Southbridge, MA.
 Her work in creating a system for the Peer movement has seen the RLC grow and thrive under her guidance.
-Her strengths include focus on relationships that help heal the effects of trauma and extreme experiences, changing the course of a person’s wellbeing.
+Her strengths include focus on relationships that help heal the effects of trauma and extreme experiences, changing the course of a person’s well-being.
 Under her leadership, the CMRLC offers a variety of professional trainings that are well respected and sought after in Central MA and beyond, including Trauma Informed Services, Health and Social Equity, and Professionalism in the Peer Workforce.
 A licensed social worker with 25 plus years in the field and a trauma survivor, she is Executive Producer of the “Voice Award” honorable mention documentary “What Happened to You?” which speaks to the causes and effects of childhood trauma and their relationship to public health issues.

 Director of Operations

-A Certified Psychiatric Rehabilitation Practitioner (CPRP), Certified Peer Specialist (CPS), and person with lived experience with mental health and trauma issues, Donna has worked in the mental health recovery field for 24 years.
-Donna was a 2008 Eli Lilly Reintegration Award recipient for Mentorship.
+A Certified Psychiatric Rehabilitation Practitioner (CPRP), Certified Peer Specialist (CPS), and person with lived experience with mental health and trauma issues, Donna has worked in the mental health recovery field for 27 years.
+Donna was a 2008 Eli Lilly Reintegration Award recipient for Mentor-ship.
 She is currently the Director of Operations at the Central Mass RLC and Kiva Center, and is a trained WRAP facilitator, Hearing Voices Network facilitator, and Human Rights Advocate.
 Donna is a firm believer in “nothing about us without us.”

 Office Manager, Peer Facilitator & Certified Alternative Health Practitioner/Teacher

-Joyce has been working at Central Mass Recovery Learning for close to 8 years.
+Joyce has been working at Central Mass Recovery Learning for close to almost 10 years.
 Besides making sure that all runs smoothly within the office, she facilitates a number of groups promoting healthy options.
 Prior to working here, she was employed at an Herbal Apothecary/Holistic Center where numerous alternative health certifications were obtained and used toward her own recovery.
 She loves people and especially seeing people working toward a better life and happiness.
 She looks forward to nice weather as free time often means being outside with her hands in the dirt or playing golf.